 - ¼ teaspoon ground black pepper

-- Preheat the oven to 450°F. Line a large baking sheet with parchment paper.
+- Prep: Preheat the oven to 450°F. Line a large baking sheet with parchment paper.

-- While the steak is marinating, arrange the sliced bell peppers and onions on the prepared baking sheet.
+- Season the vegetables: While the steak is marinating, arrange the sliced bell peppers and onions on the prepared baking sheet.
 Drizzle the vegetables with 2 tablespoons of olive oil and sprinkle with the other half of the seasoning.
 Using your hands, massage the oil and seasoning into the veggies.

 - If you want to substitute the coconut aminos for soy sauce, use only 1 teaspoon soy sauce in place of coconut aminos.